Browse Journals and Peer-Reviewed Series

 ISSN 2833-7999

 Tapestry: Journal of Diversity, Equity, Inclusion, and Belonging in Education is dedicated to publishing empirical research, literature reviews, and evaluations of practices and policies that support efforts of PK-12 and postsecondary education.
 Scholars and practitioners from related disciplines are welcome to submit to this peer-reviewed journal.
-We acknowledge the support of ACU’s Online Doctor of Education in Organizational Leadership faculty and the ACU Library.
+We acknowledge the support of ACU’s Online Doctoral programs, faculty, and the ACU Library.
 This peer-reviewed journal serves as a forum for researchers and practitioners to sustain a critical engagement with issues in education in the areas of diversity, equity, inclusion, and belonging.

 Call for Manuscripts